ryuseisan/auto-chatgpt/README.md

 # Auto-ChatGPT

-A Python project to automate ChatGPT interactions using Selenium.
-This allows you to efficiently communicate with the web version of ChatGPT.
+This is a Python project to automate the exchange of ChatGPT for the browser version using Selenium.
+This will allow efficient communication with the browser version of ChatGPT.

 ## Table of Contents